Tepoztlán: Climate

 The climate around the Tepoztlán Sierra (where el Tepozteco is located) shows temperate as well as some subtropical variations.
 The rainy season starts during the summer and ends at the beginning of autumn.
 Precipitation reaches 1000 mm/yr in the Tepoztlán Valley and up to 1200 mm/yr in the mountains.

 Economy

-Agriculture specially growing of maize, chili and tomatoes, livestock growing.
+Agriculture especially the growing of maize, chili and tomatoes, livestock growing.
 Traditional pottery and handicrafts (for which there is a lively weekend market or tianguis).

 Tourism: Nowadays Tepoztlán gets its most important income through tourism.
 People visit the town for its authentic traditional environment, along with the pyramid and several communities with ecological or progressive thinking.

 Real estate: The legal system that regulates possession of land in Tepoztlán is communal.
 Under that legal framework, land in Tepoztlán cannot be purchased.
 In case of problems, neither financial nor judicial institutions can support ownership claims.

 Meztitla Scout Camp School is owned by the Mexican government, located near Tepozteco mountain.
 Meztitla is the National Scout Camp School.
 Although Meztitla is frequented by Scouts of Mexico and from around the world, it is also open to the general public.